 Editor's note.
 Shortly after this meal Marianne Lumb announced that she was leaving to work in Asia.
-Her deputy chef, Miles Strotton, will take over from end August 2018.
+Her deputy chef, Miles Strotton, took over from end August 2018 but the restaurant closed soon after.
+As of June 2019 it is a new restaurant "104", with Richard Wilkins as head chef.

 Marianne is a tiny, 14-cover restaurant in Notting Hill, opened in 2013 by chef/owner Marianne Lumb.
 Prior to this Marianne was a private chef and also worked at Gravetye Manor.
 I first ate her food in 2009 when I was a guest critic on the TV series “Masterchef: The Professionals”.
 The little dining room has four tables, the service operation led today by sommelier Roberto Della Pietra, a Decanter Awards judge who was cast as the sommelier in “Burnt” with Bradley Cooper and Sienna Miller.
 There is a fixed tasting menu at £75, though they will accommodate reasonable dietary preferences.